 Want to see our 1906 Waverley Pope Electric go up against the Tesla X in a race?
 It held its own!

 Sales of electric cars peaked in the early 1910s.
 In 1915 the Ford Model T was selling for $490 and had a range of 200 miles on a tank of petrol.
 While the Waverley was for years synonymous with luxury, its slow speed began to annoy its drivers.
 In the long run, it simply could not compete with petrol-powered, low cost cars.
 In 1916 the Waverley Company closed its doors.

 Waverley History: https://goo.gl/NKTbM2

 Jay Lenos Baker Electric: https://goo.gl/wZdoap

-Please email: email@example.com for more information.
-Our Waverley Pope is available for hire for events and special occasions.
+Please email email@example.com for more information on hiring our Waverley Pope, which is available for hire for events and special occasions.